kondukto-io/kdt/README.md

 go install github.com/kondukto-io/kdt
 ```

-If you want to build it yourself, clone the source files using Github, unzip the files, cd into the `kdt` directory and run:
+If you want to build it yourself, clone the source files using Github, change into the `kdt` directory and run:
 ```
 git clone https://github.com/kondukto-io/kdt.git
 cd kdt